VCS triggers automatically start a new build each time TeamCity detects new changes in the configured VCS roots.

 - VCS_root_id - if specified, limits the rule only to the changes from the corresponding VCS root.

-- VCS_comment_regexp - if specified, limits the rule only to the changes that contain specified text in VCS comment.
-Use Java Regular Expression pattern for matching text in a comment (see examples below).
-The rule matches if the comment text contains matched text portion; to match entire text, include ^ and $ special characters.
+- VCS_comment_regexp - if specified, limits the rule only to the changes that contain specified text in the VCS comment.
+Use the Java Regular Expression pattern for matching the text in a comment (see examples below).
+The rule matches if the comment text contains a matched text portion; to match the entire text, include the ^ and $ special characters.